Power BI: Unicode Characters in Visualizations

 Step 1: Create Underlying Data

-To demonstrate this, I have a list of PROJECT NAME and STATUS pair values in an Excel worksheet.
+To demonstrate this, the underlying data is a list of PROJECT NAME and STATUS pair values in an Excel worksheet.
 The valid STATUS values are:

 Step 2: Import Data